-A commercial partner gets three things from WhistleOut (examples are listed below).
+A commercial partner gets the following from WhistleOut (examples are listed below).

-For service providers that we include on our site that are not a commercial partner, we will show their single best product match for the user's search in the organic results with no referral link, just like we always have.
+For service providers that we include on our site that are not a commercial partner, we will show their best product match for the user's search in the organic results with no referral link.
 These products are still audited and maintained by our team with the same regularity and attention to detail as every other service provider in our database.

 We can't cover all products in the market as the product maintenance burden is too large, but we always endeavour to include at least the top ten service providers and usually many more.
-We maintain pricing combinations (deals, promotions, products, fees) for over 5,000 products in our database.
+We maintain pricing combinations (deals, promotions, products, fees) for the thousands of products in our database.

 The ACCC also says it is reasonable for consumers to expect that comparator websites provide access to information that is representative of the range of offers available in a certain sector.
 Consumers are also likely to seek comparator websites that cover a greater proportion of the market.
 As such, if operators do not appropriately inform consumers who or what is being compared, any purchasing decisions may be based on a distorted view of the market.
 Failure to make accurate or adequate disclosure about the nature or extent of the comparison service, including market coverage, may involve misleading or deceptive conduct, including by omission, and the making of false or misleading representations.

 If you believe we are falling short in any of these areas, please contact us.